szabonorbert/ninjatrader-fixrisk/README.md

   - Instrument tick value
 - Automatically fills the **Chart Trader → QTY** field
 - Displays position size and risk information directly on the chart
+- Automatically references the Ask price for long trades (stop below market) and the Bid price for short trades (stop above market)
 - Lightweight, zero-dependency, and open-source

 ## 📦 Installation